cram2/cram_teaching/lectures/robot_programming_with_lisp/06_turtle_party/assignment.md

 Some of the descriptions in the tutorial are very concise which means that you need to understand what's going on in order to be able to follow it.
 If you were attentive in the beginner tutorials that should not be a problem.
+Instead of roslisp_repl you can use jupyter notebook to execute the tutorial code.

 Before you go into the assignment, build your workspace and set up your entrypoint: